steklopod/gradle-docker-plugin/Readme.md

 * `deployDev` - compose up  docker-service from `docker-compose.dev.yml` file;
 * `redeployDev` - compose up after removing current docker-service from `docker-compose.dev.yml` file.

+> Name of service for all tasks equals to ${project.name}.
+You can customize options of each task.